Mithai (film): Production

 Mithai was produced on Red Ants Cinema banner.
 The film was launched by Vijay Deverakonda and Sandeep Reddy Vanga on 14 January 2018.

 Shooting began on 17 February 2018.
-The trailer was released on 15 October 2018.
 The release date, 22 February 2019, was announced by Sandeep Reddy Vanga.

 Reception

 The movie was poorly received by both critics and audience.
 Poor story and screenplay were blamed, but the actors Priyadarshi and Rahul Ramkrishna were praised and their performances were said to be the only saving grace in the movie.
 Cinematography work by Ravivarman Neelamegam was also appreciated.